 Fusion Tandoori Chicken from the Hairy Dieters is one of my favourite weekend lunches.
-Chicken drumsticks are very cheap and this recipe is great because the marinade and subsequently the oven does all the work which allows you to get on with other things.
+This recipe is great because the marinade and subsequently the oven does all the work which allows you to get on with other things.

 I like a bit of heat so I’m quite generous with the chilli powder (up to you) and if I can’t be arsed to go out and buy some fresh dill (which is preferable) I use the dried herb out of a jar instead which does the job.
 This meal is ideal with an accompanying salad, or some rice or wedges if you’re feeling a bit naughty.
 But you’re supposed to be on a diet so this blog would take a dim view of you if you did ha ha!

 Calories: 214 calories per portion (2 drumsticks), 321 calories per portion (3 drumsticks)

 Prep time: Approx 15 mins, plus at least 1 hour marinating time

 Cooking time: Approx 20-25 mins